Class 3 Image: AI generated

 Let’s look at an actual Hurl file:

-# Add todo
+# Add a task

 POST http://localhost:8080/api/todos